-Students will discuss what social bullying is, along with suggestions for actions they can take when they witness or experience it.
-Students will watch videos with personal advice from celebrities and students; share their own experiences; debate the merits of different prevention, intervention, and coping strategies; and problem-solve a hypothetical bullying situation.
+Students will discuss what social bullying is, along with suggestions for safe actions they can take when they witness or experience it.
+Students will watch videos with personal advice on social bullying from celebrities, leaders, and students; share their own experiences; and debate the merits of different prevention, intervention, and coping strategies.
 The lesson concludes with an opportunity for the educator to discuss resources available to students at the school, and present an optional homework assignment.